 - While abroad, maintain a daily reflection journal.

 - At the end of the program, write an elaborate and thorough final entry (of at least 1200 words) that synthesizes the daily reflections.

 - Upon returning to campus, submit the journal and sustained reflection to the Education Abroad Adviser by the appropriate deadline:

 The Director of International Education will then check the journal and serve as the teacher of record for the ALE portion of the education abroad program.
-If the journal seems sufficient, the Director will notify the Office of Academic Services that the student’s ALE requirement has been fulfilled.
+If the journal seems sufficient, the Director will notify the Office of the Registrar that the student’s ALE requirement has been fulfilled.

 An internship, by definition, is an active learning experience, so all internships completed abroad will fulfill the ALE requirement.